jorgemanrubia/turbolinks_render/README.md

 Rails.application.config.turbolinks_render.render_with_turbolinks_by_default = false
 ```

-In this case, to use turbolinks in a given response you should write:
+In this case, to use turbolinks you should write:

 ```ruby
 render turbolinks: true